MatthewCerza/WACSO/README.md

 Step 6: Click the Plus at the bottom of the list, and find WACSO in your Applications folder.
 When it has been added to the list, tick the box that says “Hide”.

 Step 7: Enjoy!
 You will now hear the soothing sounds of the cyclops whenever you boot up your computer.

-Terms and Conditions.
-The Legal stuff, WACSO will not damage your computer, don’t worry.

-WACSO or any of its developers are not responsible for any harm or damage it or its use may cause to your computer.
-By installing this software, you take full responsibility over any hardware or software modifications WACSO shall make or you shall make with WACSO.